EckertLab/protocols/DNA_library_prep_(parchman).md

 ##PCR
 **_Making 380μL of 5μM PCR primers for Master Mix III_**
-This is enough for all three tubes of MM3 needed.
+This is enough for all three vials of MM3 needed.
 Once made, store in -20°C freezer.
 Always label with made-on date, MMIII will expire in time.
   * Label a 1.5mL microcentrifuge tube with "**PCR Primers**"
   * Into it pipette:
     * 10μL 100μM Illpcr F Primer